SuxPorT/100-days-code-python-bootcamp/advanced/day-65/README.md

-# Day 65 - Advanced - Web Design School - How to Create a Website that People will Love
+# Day 65

+## How to Create a Website that People will Love